sictweb/bti425-2020/notes/react-intro.md

 ## Introduction to React

-Our last topic stop before we get to Angular is **React**.
-We will plan to work with React this week and next.

-React is a widely-used JavaScript library for building user interfaces.
-In terms of mindshare for front-end development, React and Angular have almost all of it.
+**React** is a widely-used JavaScript library for building user interfaces.
+In terms of mindshare for front-end development, React, Vue, and Angular have almost all of it.

-For us, React will be very useful, as a way to introduce *component*-oriented architecture when developing apps.
+For us, React will be very useful, as a good way to introduce *component*-oriented architecture when developing apps.
+During this course, the goal is to become familiar and comfortable with React, but you will not get the time and coverage to become a React expert.

 <br>

 ### Relevant history

-It all starts with Facebook, which is a web app that has worldwide reach, and about two *billion* users, according to Facebook and [other metrics](https://en.wikipedia.org/wiki/List_of_virtual_communities_with_more_than_100_million_active_users).
+It all starts with Facebook, which is a web app that has worldwide reach, and about two *billion* users, according to Facebook and [other metrics](https://en.wikipedia.org/wiki/List_of_virtual_communities_with_more_than_1_million_users).

+> Instagram is another online property that uses React.

 At scale, the app that the user interacts with must offer good-enough performance, and worthwhile features and functionality.
 React is the front-end engine for these, on both browser and mobile device platforms.